How to make an indie film

 Film-making tips: When you watch films, watch how the simplest thing is shot.
 When an actor comes into a room do they film the whole opening/closing of the door or just a bit of it so as not to slow the action down?
 You'll find that films use all sorts of tricks to keep the pace of the film focused on the interesting things that are happening, not the boring things.

 And again, at a later stage you WILL be wanting to think about filming from different angles.
-When you watch a conversation in a film, watch how the camera is used.
+When a conversation unfolds in any film, watch how the camera is used.
 Does it jump from person to person or is it filmed continuously?
 Does it use close-ups?
-You won't be able to afford two cameras.
-But if you do want to go to the next level, you might decide two film a conversation twice, from a different angle each time - and then you can splice these together in post-production to make it look like you filmed with more than one camera and got some classy angles in there.
+You won’t be able to afford two cameras.
+But if you do want to go to the next level, you might decide to film a conversation twice, from a different angle each time – and then you can splice these together in post-production to make it look like you filmed with more than one camera and got some classy angles in there.
 Very nifty.

 Post Production

-Most companies such as Adobe have free versions of their editing systems on their websites that you can download.
+Many companies like Adobe have free versions of their editing systems on their websites that you can download.

 What does post production mean to you?
 It might just mean that you place some opening credits on your film.
 It might mean adding a soundtrack (see below).
 It might mean that you splice together two bits of filming to create a snazzy whole (see the idea for filming a conversation above).
 You may be adding special effects (be warned - this will probably look rubbish.
 But you never know - it may be fun, and it may be perfect for your movie!)

-If you wish to include a soundtrack in your film, be it for a full scene or simply the opening/closing credits, there are plenty of royalty free music websites such as royalty-free.tv or royaltyfreemusic.com, who charge per song download.
+If you wish to include a soundtrack in your film, be it for a full scene or simply the opening/closing credits, there are plenty of royalty free music websites who charge per song download.

 It's a wrap!